 Toll-free Harvest Hotline (877) 950-5466

-NOTE: We frequently update harvest and depredation reports, and you may need to refresh the page if your internet browser has stored older content.
-In most Windows browsers (such as Internet Explorer) hold down the Control key and press F5.
+NOTE: Harvest and depredation reports update frequently.
+To refresh this page in most browsers (such as Internet Explorer) hold down the Control key and press F5.